fg123/fg123/README.md

-C++, Python Engineer working on Game Engines & Trading Engines
+C++ & Python Engineer working on Game Engines & Trading Engines

 <!---
 fg123/fg123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.